psychobunny/nodebb-plugin-rps-battle-rpg/README.md

 # NodeBB RPS Battle RPG

-A simple combat and levelling up system for NodeBB.
+A simple PvP combat and levelling up system for NodeBB.

 Attack other users in chat by typing:

 `/cast`
 `/attack`